unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ![Figure 6](Images/Figure6.png)

-Click on this button to explore each of the 32 crime types included in this dataset for 42 locations:
+Click on this button to explore the top five locations for homicides in 2015 and 2016:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/d5c04002/6/)